Crowhurst Cricket Club Pitch Maintenance

 - Two dispensers full should be adequate

-Putting the square to bed for the Winter
+End of season, Putting the square to bed for the Winter

 - It is usually raining that time of year and the ground is pretty damp anyway so there is no need to water, however, if it is a really dry autumn then keep watering until the seed is well established, but try and do it from off the square if that makes sense so your not trampling over your nice levelled ground.
+The wet loam will stick to your boots like glue.

 Winter Maintenance

 - Regular solid tine spiking (when conditions allow) will help your roots achieve good depth as well as contributing to the drainage of the square during the wet months.
+Do not aerate later than mid January.

 - Winter mowing height of 15 to 20mm.
 The square should be maintained at this height all winter.
 It maybe best to use a rotary mower